 Once you've taken your test, another important question arises—when will you get your scores?

-The expected score release date for the August 29 SAT is September 11, 2020.
-That goes for whether you took the SAT with or without the essay.
-Scores are sent to colleges within 10 days of release, meaning scores should be to your colleges of choice by September 21.
+The expected score release date for the August SAT is September 8, 2023.
+Scores are sent to colleges within 10 days of release, meaning scores should be to your colleges of choice by September 20 at the latest.

 You can also call the College Board to receive your scores by phone or by mail, but both options incur an additional cost.